branavan94/Python_ForDataAnalysis/README.md

 ![GitHub Logo](/images/heatmap.png)

 ## Model implementation
+Now that we've analyzed and plot some of our features, we implemented our model which quickly fitted to our data.
 ### Xgb Regressor performance
 ![GitHub Logo](/images/xgbperf.png)
+We can compare our actual model with a linear regression which performs well, but not as good as with our Xgb Regressor.
 ### Comparison with linear Regression
 ![GitHub Logo](/images/lm.PNG)

 ## API Django
+Our goal is to provide a time prediction for each video given by a user.
+We'll create a Django Api model that can help us implement an endpoint to use any ML model to our actual problem.
 ### Creation of an Endpoint for ML models
 ![GitHub Logo](/images/endpoint.png)

 ### Creation of the Xgb Regressor model
 ![GitHub Logo](/images/ml_aglo.png)
+Now that we have created our class and instance of ML model, we can try to make prediction through our API.
 ### Prediction request
 ![GitHub Logo](/images/predict.png)